dartmouth-cs98/21f-macro-meals/README.md

 ### Back End

+**NOTE:** the flask server takes a bit of time to boot up for the first call!
+If you would like to ensure that the server is up and running before you start the app, just visit (this URL)[https://macroclassifier.herokuapp.com/]!

 * The [server](https://macro-cs98.herokuapp.com/api) is automatically deployed via Heroku
 * The [database](https://cloud.mongodb.com/v2/5f301a43938f013d0af499bc#clusters/detail/Macro) is hosted by MangoDB
 * The [flask server](https://github.com/dartmouth-cs98/21f-macro-meals-classifier) in charge of classification will be deployed on a Heroku webserver